nate-maxwell/nate-maxwell.github.io/_posts/2025-09-19-custom-database.md

 or 16 KiB blocks and are referred to as "pages".
 The most common size is 4 KiB as that is the same size as the standard operating system memory page, making it the fastest and most space efficient amount of contiguous data the operating system can load at once.
-Some databases use 8 or 16 KiB pages which still load neatly into 2 or 4 OS memory pages with the advantage performing less read operations from disk.
+Some databases use 8 or 16 KiB pages which still loads neatly into 2 or 4 OS memory pages with the advantage performing less read operations from disk.
 The trade-off of larger database pages is that they often end up with larger amounts of empty space when a user inserts a piece of data